rhysgodfrey/zimbra-community-automation/README.md

-Zimbra Community API Client
+Zimbra Community Automation
 ===========================

 **This is currently a work in progress**

-.NET API client for the Zimbra Community REST API
+.NET API client for the Zimbra Community REST API and Powershell Commands for interacting with Zimbra Community Suite.